open-education-hub/essentials-security/explaining-the-internet/README.md

 But the world's population is 7.9 billion as of September 2021, and growing.
 The pigeonhole principle tells us there are not enough IPs so that every human can be connected to the Internet at the same time.

-For this reason and some others relatd to the lack of native security of the IP protocol, a new iteration of IPs was designed: **IPv6**.
+For this reason and some others related to the lack of native security of the IP protocol, a new iteration of IPs was designed: **IPv6**.
 These new IPs are 128-bit numbers.
 `2^128` is 39 **digits** long, so it should suffice for the entirety of Earth's population (a few times over).